These updates and timeline are written as of 2/15/21

 Stand-out paragraph: Have a paragraph of text and want it to stand out?
 Place 3 backticks (“`) at the beginning and end of your paragraph.
 Like the previous tip but instead of 1 (`), you use 3 (“`)

-Google Chat is such an improvement from Classic Hangouts and even the simplest of tricks can make a difference in your communication and everyday workflows.
+Google Chat is such an improvement from classic Hangouts and even the simplest of tricks can make a difference in your communication and everyday workflows.
 Hopefully, this post has made your (Google) Chatting experience just a little bit more enjoyable and in case you are interested in getting updates just like this, consider joining the North American Google Technical Collaborative (NAGTC).
 This is our platform to learn and share.
 Reviewing the latest updates is a large part of what we do in the collaborative.
-Don’t G Suite Alone – Join Us!
+Don’t Google Workspace alone – join us!

 Google for Education Technical Collaborative Lead